andrixb/ng4-workshop/README.md

-# Angular Starter
+# Angular Workshop
-This is a minimal angular4 setup
+This is based on a minimal angular4 setup.
+Use the branches to progress across levels.

 ## Prerequisites
 * run `yarn install` to install all dependencies